 Our campuses include a brand-new building at Playhouse Square, housing state-of-the-art specialist performance facilities.
-With a panoramic view over the city landscape, right next door to Leeds Playhouse, this £60m development contains bespoke facilities for our theatre courses, including state-of-the-art dance and drama studio spaces and music ensemble rooms.
+With a panoramic view over the city landscape, this £60m development contains bespoke facilities for our theatre courses, including state-of-the-art dance and drama studio spaces and music ensemble rooms.

 This module is designed to introduce students to the principles and techniques behind successful, collaborative arts practice.
 The module will develop the students’ knowledge and understanding of collaborative performance settings, expanding their knowledge of how work is made.